jcconnol/personal-website/content/blog/hello-world/index.md

 ## History ##

 The first version of "Hello World!" was coined in Brian Kernigham’s 1972 book, A Tutorial Introduction to the Language B. In this book the phrase "hi!" is output, because a character constant is limited to 4 ASCII characters.
-This phrase was later written in [C](https://www.cprogramming.com/) and lengthened to the full "Hello World!" in 1974 by a [Bell Labs](https://www.belllabs.com/) internal memo.
+This phrase was later written in [C](https://www.cprogramming.com/) and lengthed to the full "Hello World!" in 1974 by a [Bell Labs](https://www.belllabs.com/) internal memo.
 After being formally published in the 1978 book _The C Programming Language_, and since then programmers from all over have used it to confirm that their source code, compiler (or JVM, etc.) and configuration are all correct.

 ## Implementation ##